 When it comes to making employee retention reforms, a great place to start is your digital environment.

-Does your organisation have the technology employees need to do their work?
+Does your organization have the technology employees need to do their work?
 Are they able to use it effectively?
 What are their experiences?
 How can IT track those experiences and improve them?

-Because if even the most routine tasks — like logging in or checking email — are slow and difficult, how can employees be expected to be productive?
+Because if even the most routine tasks — such as logging in or checking email — are slow and difficult, how can employees be expected to be productive?
 More importantly, why should they want to stay and work in that kind of stressful environment?

-Thankfully, there are quite a few steps enterprises can take to help employees like my friend Jason have better digital experiences.
+Thankfully, there are quite a few steps enterprises can take to help employees like Jason have better digital experiences.